 Rating: 4.2 stars (68 reviews)

 Supported formats: JPEG, PNG (WebP from paid version Optimus HQ)

 Free: Image size max.
 100 KB

 Compression: lossless for PNGs and "slightly lossy" for JPEGs

 What does the free version of Optimus offer?

-Optimus is an image optimization plugin from KeyCDN.
-The plugin offers three different plans: Optimus (free), Optimus HQ (premium) and Optimus HQ PRO (premium).
+Optimus is an image optimization plug-in from KeyCDN.
+You can use plugin in three different tariffs: Optimus (Free), Optimus HQ (Premium) and Optimus HQ PRO (Premium).
 An important limitation of the free version is the maximum file size of 100 KB.
-On the premium plans, the size limit is 10 MB.
-A secure connection to the server via HTTPS, WebP support and the use of the API is also only possible from the plan Optimus HQ.
-From a data protection point of view, however, Optimus has a decisive advantage - the data is processed on servers in Europe and deleted immediately after the images have been optimized.
+In the Premium tariffs, the size limit is 10 MB.
+A secure connection to the server via HTTPS, WebP support and the use of the API is only possible from plan Optimus HQ onwards.
+From a data protection point of view, however, Optimus has a decisive advantage - the data is processed on servers in Germany and deleted immediately after the images have been optimised.

 The next step: Optimize images for SEO

 Reducing the size of your images is an important lever for performance optimization.
 But what about your image optimization for SEO?
 Ronny Schneider shows you how to get the most out of image optimization in this article.